 The Turning Point Suffragist Memorial is located within Occoquan Regional Park, 9751 Ox Road, Lorton, Virginia, on part of the historic prison grounds where scores of suffragists were jailed in 1917 for picketing the White House.

 The Memorial is free, self-guided and open year-round during the park’s normal hours of operation that change seasonally.
-Large groups (10 or more) can schedule docent-led tours for a modest fee.
+Large groups (10 or more people) can schedule docent-led tours for a modest fee.
 There is a suggested donation to support maintenance for such tours.
 The Brickmaker’s Café on the premises is available for meals or snacks during its normal business hours.

 The memorial includes the names of all of the suffragists who were jailed in 1917 on a Suffragist Commemorative Wall.
 All were kept in harsh conditions where many were beaten and brutalized.
 More than five million American women, from coast to coast, participated in the suffrage movement for more than seven decades.
 Their stories are reported on 19 Information Stations complete with dozens of pictures and graphics.